elastic/elastic-serverless-forwarder/docs/README-AWS.md

   * `args.username`: Username of the elasticsearch instance to connect to.
 Mandatory in case `args.api_key` is not provided.
 Will be ignored if `args.api_key` is defined as well.
   * `args.password` Password of the elasticsearch instance to connect to.
 Mandatory in case `args.api_key` is not provided.
 Will be ignored if `args.api_key` is defined as well.
   * `args.api_key`:  Api key of elasticsearch endpoint in the format **base64encode(api_key_id:api_key_secret)**.
 Mandatory in case `args.username`  and `args.password ` are not provided.
 Will take precedence over `args.username`/`args.password` if both are defined.
-  * `args.datastream`: Name of data stream or the index where to forward the logs to.
+  * `args.es_datastream_name`: Name of data stream or the index where to forward the logs to.
 Lambda supports automatic routing of various AWS service logs to the corresponding data streams for further processing and storage in the Elasticsearch cluster.
 It supports automatic routing of `aws.cloudtrail`, `aws.cloudwatch_logs`, `aws.elb_logs`, `aws.firewall_logs`, `aws.vpcflow`, and `aws.waf` logs.
 For other log types, if using data stream, the users can optionally set its value in the configuration file according to the naming convention for data streams and available integrations.
-If the `datastream` is not specified and it cannot be matched with any of the above AWS services then the value will be set to "logs-generic-default".
+If the `es_datastream_name` is not specified and it cannot be matched with any of the above AWS services then the value will be set to "logs-generic-default".
 Before **v0.30.0** this param was named `es_index_or_datastream_name`, that's now deprecated.
 It can still be used until the release of **v1.0.0**, when it will be finally removed.
   * `args.batch_max_actions`: Maximum number of actions to send in a single bulk request.
 Default value: 500
   * `args.batch_max_bytes`: Maximum size in bytes to send in a single bulk request.
 Default value: 10485760 (10MB)